xpepermint/line-buffer/README.md

 **Event: linebuffer.on('line', (line) => {})**

-> Emitted when the line is available.
+> Emitted when a new line of data is available.

 | Argument | Type | Description
 |--------|------|----------